baardev/LLM/gpt-2-simple/intro.md

 | 6       | 2          | 3           |
 | VOLTS   | RESISTANCE | CURRENT     |

 At first glance the concept of **BALANCE** would not seem to apply for concepts like **FORCE** or **VOLTS**, as these concepts are ones of energy, change, transformation, etc., that result in states of imbalance.
 While that is true, the changes or transformations that result form **FORCE** or **VOLTS** comes from the difference between two already **BALANCED** but different energy levels.
-Earth is in a **BALANCED** state, so is a massive asteroid gently and lazily ”floating” through space at 55,000 mph.
+Earth is in a **BALANCED** state, so is a giant asteroid gently and lazily ”floating” through space at 55,000 mph.
 The change and transformation happens when the high **BALANCED** energy asteroid meets the low **BALANCED** earth.